 Overall, the message had only a modest effect on the probability that someone would click on a subscription appeal.
-Across all of the analyses, however, the loss message never yielded statistically more clicks than the other two and in some instances, it under-performed.
+Across all of the analyses, however, the loss message never yielded statistically more clicks that the other two and in some instances, it underperformed.

 The tests offered one of two different types of subscriptions: